cs24m525/cs6886w_asg1/README.md

 #### Evaluation of pretrained model
 Execute main.py to run the evaluation of pretrained model on test data.

-#### Model Training simulation
+#### Model Training simulation and evaluation of newly trained model
 Execute trainmain.py to run the model training simulation.

 After completion of run it will store the model in "trainmodel/trained_best_model.pth".
+Once model is saved, evaluation of saved model will run with the test data.

 ***
 #### Source Codes

-model defenitions is available in src/model.py
+        .
+        ├── src/
+        │   ├── model.py                        model defenition

-data loading and transformation code is available in src/utils.py
+        │   └── utils.py                        data loading and transformation

-model weights loading and evaluation is in src/eval.py
+        │   └── eval.py                         model weights loading and evaluation

-model training code is in src/train.py
+        │   └── train.py                        model training
+        ├── model/
+        │   └── best_model.pth                  pretrained model
+        ├── trainmodel/
+        │   └── trained_best_model.pth          after training new trained model will be saved
+        ├── main.py                             evaluation of pretrained model
+        ├── trainmain.py                        model training simulation and evaluation on new trained model └── README.md

 ***

 #### Clone and dependency